In this article

 🇲🇽 Mexico

-Mexico is the largest source of nearshore engineering talent for U.S. companies by sheer volume.
-The country shares the Central and Pacific time zones with most of the U.S., producing over 130,000 engineering graduates annually.
-Tech hubs in Mexico City, Guadalajara, and Monterrey offer deep talent pools across full-stack development, cloud infrastructure, and mobile engineering.
-Strong English proficiency in the tech sector and U.S. proximity — including easy travel for in-person team meetings — make Mexico a top-tier choice for companies of all sizes.
+Mexico is the largest source of nearshore engineering talent for U.S. companies by volume.
+The country shares Central and Pacific time zones with most of the U.S. It also produces over 130,000 engineering graduates annually.
+Tech hubs in Mexico City, Guadalajara, and Monterrey offer deep talent pools in full-stack development, cloud infrastructure, and mobile engineering.
+Additionally, strong English proficiency in the tech sector and easy travel for in-person meetings make Mexico a top-tier choice for companies of all sizes.

 🇨🇴 Colombia

 Colombia has emerged as one of the strongest nearshore destinations of the past five years.
-Medellín’s transformation into a recognized tech hub has driven international investment, and Bogotá hosts regional offices for major global technology companies.
-Colombian engineers frequently operate in the Eastern time zone and are known for strong communication skills and collaborative work styles.
-The country has particularly deep talent in fintech, e-commerce, and mobile development — making it an ideal fit for product-focused U.S. tech companies.
+Medellín’s transformation into a recognized tech hub has driven international investment.
+Bogotá hosts regional offices for major global technology companies.
+Furthermore, Colombian engineers frequently operate in the Eastern time zone.
+They are known for strong communication skills and collaborative work styles.
+The country has particularly deep talent in fintech, e-commerce, and mobile development.

 🇦🇷 Argentina

 Argentina punches above its weight in senior engineering talent.
-Buenos Aires has a strong culture of software development excellence, and Argentine engineers are particularly well-regarded for back-end architecture, data engineering, and AI/ML work.
-The time zone overlap with the U.S. East Coast is excellent — just one hour ahead of Eastern time — making real-time collaboration seamless.
-Argentina consistently produces some of the most technically sophisticated engineers in Latin America.
+Buenos Aires has a strong culture of software development excellence.
+Argentine engineers are particularly well-regarded for back-end architecture, data engineering, and AI/ML work.
+In addition, the time zone overlap with the U.S. East Coast is excellent.
+Buenos Aires sits just one hour ahead of Eastern time.
+As a result, real-time collaboration is seamless for East Coast-based teams.

 🇧🇷 Brazil

-Brazil offers sheer scale — the country has one of the largest software engineering workforces in Latin America, with São Paulo and Florianópolis serving as major tech hubs.
+Brazil offers sheer scale.
+The country has one of the largest software engineering workforces in Latin America.
+São Paulo and Florianópolis serve as major tech hubs.
 Strong talent pools exist in mobile development, data science, and enterprise software engineering.
-The primary consideration for West Coast U.S. companies is time zone: Brazil’s eastern cities run 3–4 hours ahead of Pacific time, which is workable but requires deliberate scheduling.
+However, the primary consideration for West Coast U.S. companies is time zone.
+Brazil’s eastern cities run 3–4 hours ahead of Pacific time.
+That gap is workable but requires deliberate scheduling.

 How to Choose a Nearshore Software Development Partner